GTA-UFRJ/sensingbus/flushing/README.md

 This tutorial followed this link's one: https://cdn-learn.adafruit.com/downloads/pdf/setting-up-a-raspberry-pi-as-a-wifi-access-point.pdf.
 The main tutorial's objetive is to allow any users can build a flusher node without any problem at all.

 ## Required Equipments:
-You will need some equipment to build a Flusher Node:
+Equipment needed to build a flusher node:
 * Raspberry Pi;
 * Ethernet Cable;
 * A WIFI adapter;
 * SD Card;
 * SD Card Reader.
 ## Preparation:
-Step 1) You must download some Operatig System.
+Step 1) Download some Operatig System.
 In this tutorial, Raspdian was chosen as OS.
-You must download it in the following link.
+Download it in the following link.

 		https://www.raspberrypi.org/downloads/raspbian/